ableda/OccuSense/README.md

   This algorithm works very effectively for individual doors, where usually only one person walks through at a time.
 To extend this for bigger doors a machine learning algorithm should probably be developed to distinguish multiple people in a frame and multiple simultaneous walk in and outs.
 The project contains all the data collection tools necessary to perform extensive research on the data and develop more complex algorithms on top of the already existing one.

 This repository contains all the code necessary to replicate a door system and the firebase server.
 The main code to process data and detect/count people is hosted in the Raspberry Pi where most modifications and additions should be made.
 This repository offers all you need to get the data from the sensor using and Arduino through I2C communication.
-Getting the data straight from the Raspberry Pi turned out to be a very big challenge but it would be better.
+Getting the sensor data straight from the Raspberry Pi turned out to be a very big challenge but it would be preferred.
 The repository also provides all the code necessary to replicate the user interface web server if desired.
-The following subsections describe some technical specifications and the contents of the repository folders.
+The following subsections describe the contents of each of the repository folders.

 ## Arduino